witblack/snake_URLs/README.md

 Who Install Snake URLs On A Linux Based Systems?
 -
-So if you have a Linux - UNiX - BSD or Mac OS you just need run following commands One By One:
+So if you have a Linux - UNIX - BSD or Mac OS you just need run following commands One By One:

    - mkdir /tmp/snake && cd /tmp/snake
    - git clone https://github.com/witblack/snake_URLs.git